caremorris/d3-line-graph/README.md

-This repo contains:

-* a d3 line chart of temperature data for Cincinnati
+A Web-based data visualization of historical temperature data for Cincinnati.
+The user can select a year and the temperature data is displayed as a line chart.

-* a python script that gets the Cincinnati temperature data from the NOAA website and converts it to JSON

-* a python script that inserts the data into an SQLite database, creating one if it doesn't exist
+The python script "tempoJSON.py" gets the Cincinnati temperature data from the NOAA ftp server and converts it into JSON.
+It can also insert the data into an SQLite database, creating one if it doesn't exist.

-* the temperature data JSON files